avbentem/airtime-calculator/README.md

 - support for MAC commands
 - a help page explaining the basics
-- test for installation outside of root (including testing `.htaccess` and GitHub pages)
+- test for installation on GitHub pages
 - support for FSK